Watch -- Delingpole: Green Policies Are Turning Chile Into Venezuela

 Why is this fact so important?
 Because the reason COP25 is no longer being held in Chile is because the green policies introduced by the country’s president Sebastián Piñera have proved so disastrous and unpopular that Chile is in flames.

 It began with protests over ticket prices on the Chilean metro, which were hiked by 200 per cent.
-The increase was the result of Piñera’s drive for renewable entry.
+The increase was the result of Piñera’s drive for renewable energy.
 He wants the country to go carbon neutral by 2035.

 Chile’s total (theoretical: for such tiny figures are immeasurable) contribution to ‘global warming’ – is 0.000015 degrees C.